-What is the first step in the treatment process for addiction?
+What is the First Step in the Treatment Process for Addiction?

-Detoxification is usually the first step in treatment.
-This involves removing a substance from the body and limiting withdrawal reactions.
-In 80 percent of cases, a treatment clinic will use medication to reduce withdrawal symptoms, according to the Substance Abuse and Mental Health Services Administration (SAMHSA).
+Detoxification is usually the first step in treatment for those struggling with addiction.
+This process involves removing a substance from the body and limiting withdrawal reactions.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), medication is used to reduce withdrawal symptoms in 80 percent of cases.
 For others, the first step in drug addiction treatment is intensive outpatient rehabilitation.
+Intensive outpatient rehabilitation is an option for those with mild to moderate drug problems, as well as those who have already undergone in-patient detoxification and rehabilitation.

-This will allow a professional to choose the course of treatment for drug addiction that best suits your particular needs.
-These changes are vital, as interventions that work well early in treatment may be ineffective, or even harmful, if applied in the same way later during treatment (Flores 200).
+During this stage of treatment, interventions that work well early on may be ineffective or even harmful if applied later on.
 Addiction is a complex brain disease that requires both expert clinical treatment and an evidence-based program to develop ongoing, lifelong skills to navigate lasting recovery.
+To summarize, in the first step you will understand what addiction is, why you have no power over it, and you will grant to your innermost self that you are truly powerless over your addiction.
 Understanding the first step of drug addiction treatment can help you prepare for the road to recovery.

 Wade Pfalmer